 3. You must pay us for any additional services provided by us that are not specified in the quotation in accordance with our then current, applicable hourly rate in effect at the time of performance or such other rate as may be agreed between us.
-The provisions of clause 14 also apply to these additional services.
+The provisions of these clauses also apply to these additional services.

 4. The Fees are exclusive of any applicable VAT and other taxes or levies which are imposed or charged by any competent authority.

 1. We can withdraw, cancel or amend a quotation if it has not been accepted by you, or if the Services have

 not started, within a period of 14 days from the date of the quotation, (unless the quotation has been

 2. Either we or you can cancel an order for any reason prior to your acceptance (or rejection) of the quotation.

 3. If you want to amend any details of the Services you must tell us in writing as soon as possible.
 We will use reasonable endeavours to make any required changes and additional costs will be included in the Fees and invoiced to you.